kkumer/gepard/docs/source/quickstart.rst

 What is measured (``yaxis``) is cross-section (``XS``) and result of the measurement is 0.21 nb, with total uncertainty of 0.01 nb.

-All attributes of datapoint are documented :ref:`here<datapoint-attributes>`.
+All attributes of datapoint are documented :ref:`here<tab-datapoint-attributes>`.

 This information can be accessed as attributes of ``DataPoint`` object,